brandonbloom/test2/README.md

 ### Running tests

-`run-all-tests` will run all tests, finds your reporter, and passes the results to it.
-Your reporter should do the rest.
+The test runner function will take each test-fn, run it to get its assertion-results, and return a map of `{:results assertion-results, :test (var test-fn)}` for each test.
+It then passes this seq into the reporter.

 ### Reporting on tests

+This gets a lazy seq of test-results.

 ## Coming from other libs